 Additional Scholarships Available to You:

 1. The Study Abroad Financial Assistance Grant: The Study Abroad Financial Assistance Grant supports undergraduate students who have financial need and are participating on LMU Summer Study Abroad Programs.
 The award is based on financial need and a project proposal.
 Grants will vary and are placed directly into your student account to go towards the program fee.
-The Summer 2017 application has been extended to March 2.
+The Summer 2017 application deadline is March 2.

 2. Benjamin A. Gilman International Scholarship: The Gilman International Scholarship Program offers competitive scholarships for US undergraduate students at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
 Sponsored by the U.S. Department of State Bureau of Educational and Cultural Affairs, this program requires both US citizenship as well as being a current recipient of a Federal Pell Grant.
 The deadline for Summer 2017 is March 7, 2017.